 There are a lot of do’s and don’ts when it comes to a religious wedding.
 One of the most important ones, however, is not wearing white as you don’t want to upstage the bride!
 In most Asian communities, white is also the color of mourning.
 So if you attend an Indian or Chinese wedding, for example, avoid white at all costs.
 Formal wear can be appropriate for a fancy wedding, but it’s important to keep things understated.

 For women, a knee-length dress or pants and a blouse are ideal.
 While for men a collared shirt with a tie and pants can work, or a suit depending on the weather.
 Kids have the option of having more fun and being a little bit more formal.
 A fancy dress for a young girl or a tuxedo for a young boy can be a great option.

 General Tips on What to Wear to a Religious Ceremony

-There are many rules that go along with being the guest of honor at a Christian baptism, Jewish bar mitzvah or a Muslim or Hindi wedding.
+There are many rules that go along with being the guest of honor at a Christian baptism, Jewish bar mitzvah, or a Muslim or Hindi wedding.
 However, there can be a lot of expectations around the right thing to wear as an attendee!
 So if you are attending a religious event you are not familiar with, we have some general tips for you:

-- Don’t appropriate another culture to yourself – If you attend a religious wedding ceremony from another culture than yours, remember: There’s a thin line between paying respects and cultural appropriation when wearing a traditional outfit like a Sari to an Indian wedding or getting a ritual symbol with henna to a Muslim North-African wedding.
+- Don’t appropriate another culture to yourself – If you attend a religious wedding ceremony from another culture than yours, remember: There’s a fine line between paying respects and cultural appropriation when wearing a traditional outfit like a Sari to an Indian wedding or getting a ritual symbol with henna to a Muslim North-African wedding.
 Check with the bride and groom when you consider such things.
 If there is the slightest chance you could offend anyone by your attire, better refrain from it, even when your intention was the best by all means.

 Do you have any tips for dressing for a religious ceremony?
 Share them with us in our comments!
-A little bit of insight from someone who knows can go a long way.